mrchrisadams/hourly-carbon-intensity-usa/README.md

 This project pretty much does these steps, and makes the data points available in a sqlite database that is easy to query, as well as creating parquet files that have the same data in very portable, easily queryable form.

+_it would be **so much** nicer to just have this extra datapoint in the nice new v2 of their API.
+I'm hoping me creating this repo can help demonstrate doing so that it would be useful to people_

 ## What is it in more detail

 This repo contains a python script that will